goreleaser/goreleaser/www/docs/customization/sign.md

     - FOO=bar
     - HONK=honkhonk

-    # By default, the stdout and stderr of the signing cmd are discarded.
+    # By default, the stdout and stderr of the signing cmd are discarded unless GoReleaser is running with `--debug` set.
-    # If you want them to be shown, set this to true.
+    # You can set this to true if you want them to be displayed regardless.
     #
     # Defaults to false
-    always_output: true
+    output: true
 ```

 ### Available variable names